Narsell/UE5_CaptureTheFlag/README.md

 * **Friend Notification Toast:** When a friend's online status changes, a small pop-up notification window will notify of this change.
 <br>![Friend pop-up](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExN2IyOXF0ajd2anJmMGF5bnVpZzFveTkwaHgwOXdvdHZ6OGkyZG12bCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/tOaGLwoWA7QPvR3lvN/giphy.gif)
 ---
-### High level gameplay features
+### High-level gameplay features
-There are two teams that can be configured with different names and colors, you can then assign instances of ATeamBase, AFlag and, ACaptureTheFlagCharacter to one of these teams to change the way they interact with each other.
+There are two teams that can be configured with different names and colors, you can then assign instances of ATeamBase, AFlag, and ACaptureTheFlagCharacter to one of these teams to change the way they interact with each other.
  * A player on team A can only pick flags from team B.
  * A flag on team A can only be dropped on a base from team B.

-When the match time ends, the team with the most points will be the winner, however if there's a tie some additional time will be added, but a tie is still possible if both teams fail to score a point then.
+When the match time ends, the team with the most points will be the winner, however, if there's a tie some additional time will be added, but a tie is still possible if both teams fail to score a point then.

 ---
 ### Automation testing implementation